MAustin428/agile_5e/GIT_DEMO.md

 #### Add your work to the local repository
 Before you add your work, check to make sure you have the latest changes from upstream.
->git fetch upstream main (this will fetch upstream changes)
+>git fetch upstream main (this will fetch upstream changes) OR
 >git rebase upstream/main (this will fetch upstream changes, including your own)

 #### Push changes to your fork